glasswalk3r/ubuntu-justched/README.md

 their authentication process... my local JVM was outdated.
 I checked with apt-get and everything was fine.
 WebUpd8 repository was outdated
 (I'm not complaining, it is just a fact).
 I really don't thing those good guys are responsible for getting my computer updated.

-Besides, I don't need the JDK in everywhere, in most cases the JVM is good enough.
+Besides, I don't need the JDK everywhere, in most cases the JVM is good enough.

 I started copying their (WebUpd8) packages definitions and hacking it to get only the JVM related packages creation, then developing a web crawler in Perl to download the JVM, getting information it about and generating the respective Debian package files automatically by using